xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2020-07-27-arm-none-eabi-gcc-v9-3-1-1-2-released.md

  0x000000000000001d (RPATH)            Library runpath: [$ORIGIN]
 ```

-Please note that in the GNU ld.so search strategy, the `DT_RPATH` has
+In the GNU ld.so search strategy, the `DT_RPATH` has
-higher priority than `LD_LIBRARY_PATH`, so if this later one is set
+the highest priority, higher than `LD_LIBRARY_PATH`, so if this later one
-in the environment, it should not interfere with the xPack binaries.
+is set in the environment, it should not interfere with the xPack binaries.

+Please note that previous versions, up to mid-2020, used `DT_RUNPATH`, which
+has a priority lower than `LD_LIBRARY_PATH`, and does not tolerate setting
+it in the environment.

 ### `@executable_path`